amandeepmittal/amanhimself.dev/content/posts/default-apps-2023.md

 canonicalUrl: 'https://amanhimself.dev/blog/default-apps-2023/'
 ---

 Read about the ongoing [Default Apps](https://defaults.rknight.me/) project first at [Chris Coyier's](https://chriscoyier.net/2023/11/25/default-apps-2023/) blog (thank you!).
 Tracing back to where it started seems to be the [Hemispheric Views](https://listen.hemisphericviews.com/097) podcast.
 During this back and forth of opening links on a Friday night, I got to discover so many new cool personalized blogs through the "Default Apps" list.
-Decided to jot down my own list.
+Decided to jot down my own.

 - 📨 **Mail Client:** Gmail
 - 📮 **Mail Server:** [Google](https://www.google.com/gmail/about/)